CompPhysics/MachineLearning/README.md

 As of now this is not required, but the situation may change.
 If face covering will be required during the semester, we will fill in more details.

 ## Physical distancing
 We will be practicing physical distancing in the classroom dedicated to the lab sessions.
-Thus, everybody should maintain at least one meter distance between themselves and others (excluding those with whom they live).
+Thus, everybody should maintain at least a distance of one meter between themselves and others (excluding those with whom they live).
 This applies to all aspects of the classroom setting, including seating arrangements, informal conversations, and dialogue between teachers and students.

 ## Personal Hygiene